-The City has numerous capital improvement projects slated to begin or be completed in FY 23, including road widening with improvements to Old Conroe Road, underground electrical conversion in downtown alleys, signal upgrades to IH-45 at North Loop 336, sidewalks at Alligator Creek Hike and Bike Park, construction of a new fire station, expansion of the police station parking lot, HVAC replacement and upgrades at the Conroe Municipal Center, and construction of a new Oscar Johnson, Jr. Community Center.
+The City has numerous capital improvement projects slated to begin or be completed in FY 24, including street rehabilitation in the Gleenwood Park and Sunset Ridge subdivisions, East Semands Street area, and Lake Conroe Forest Phase I, underground electrical conversion in downtown alleys, signal upgrades to IH-45 at North Loop 336, construction of a new fire station, expansion of the police station parking lot, HVAC replacement and upgrades at the Conroe Municipal Center, drainage improvements south of Loop 336 on Lilly Boulevard, and construction of a new Oscar Johnson, Jr. Community Center.